EP.63 Season 4 Premiere |

 EP.
 79 | The Gift of Life: Organ Donation, Food Allergy Awareness, Child Loss & Legacy with Maryam De Groef

-Guests: Maryam De Groef | @maryamdegroef
+Guest: Maryam De Groef | @maryamdegroef

 In this heartfelt and powerful episode of the Grief and Light podcast, host Nina Rodriguez speaks with grief educator, somatic practitioner, and mother Maryam De Groef about the unimaginable: the sudden loss of her 9-year-old daughter, Zeynah, to an anaphylactic reaction caused by a severe food allergy in 2023.